LeonDLotter/NiSpace/README.rst

 -------

 Do you have questions, comments or suggestions, or would like to contribute to the toolbox?
 Feel free to open an issue on GitHub or `contact me <mailto:leondlotter@gmail.com>`_!
+If you would like to have a new parcellation, reference dataset, or reference collection added to the toolbox, please open a GitHub issue using the "New Dataset" template.